Revolutions of 1917–1923: Russian Empire

 By 1921, exhaustion, the collapse of transportation and markets and threats of starvation made even dissident elements of the Red Army revolt against the communist state, such as during the Kronstadt rebellion.
 However, the anti-Bolshevik forces were uncoordinated and disorganised, and all operated on the periphery.
 The Red Army, operating at the centre, defeated them one at a time and regained control.
-The complete failure of Comintern-inspired revolutions was a sobering experience in Moscow, and the Bolsheviks moved from world revolution to socialism in one country, Russia.
-Lenin moved to open trade relations with Britain, Germany and other major countries.
-Most dramatically, in 1921, Lenin introduced a sort of small-scale capitalism with his New Economic Policy (NEP).
+The Menshevik party was banned after the Kronstadt rebellion of the same year.
+The complete failure of Comintern-inspired revolutions was a sobering experience in Moscow, and the Bolsheviks moved from world revolution to socialism in one country: Soviet Russia.
+Lenin moved to open trade relations with the United Kingdom, Weimar Germany, and other major Western countries.
+Most dramatically, in 1921, Lenin introduced the New Economic Policy (NEP), which allowed private individuals to own small and medium-sized enterprises.
 In that process of revolution and counter-revolution, the Union of Soviet Socialist Republics (USSR) was officially created in 1922.